 Kathy Hartwig is a Vice President and Trust Officer of Wyoming Bank & Trust.
-Ms. Hartwig began her banking career in 1979 and has had experience in numerous areas of banking.
+Ms. Hartwig began her banking career in 1979 and came to the trust department in 1997.
+She has had experience in numerous areas of banking.
 She came to the trust department in 1997.
+Her experience also includes personal trust, corporate trust administration, tax processing, 1031 Exchange Intermediary, and trust operations.
 Kathy has attended the Canon Trust School and is on the Board of the Southeast Wyoming Estate Planning Counsel.

 Dershie R. Barber is a Vice President and Trust Officer of Wyoming Bank & Trust.
 Ms. Barber began her career in trust service in 1990.
 Her experience includes personal trust, foundation administration, estate planning, investment and custody relationships and business development.
 Dershie earned her bachelor’s degree in business administration from the University of Wyoming.
 She is a graduate of Cannon Trust School through the Cannon Financial Institute.
-Dershie is a board member of the Southeast Wyoming Estate Planning Council, a member of the Wyoming Estate Planning Council, the Chamber of Commerce and a Leadership Cheyenne Graduate.
+Dershie is a board member of the Southeast Wyoming Estate Planning Council, a member of the Wyoming Estate Planning Council, Trust Committee Chair for Wyoming Bankers Association, member ofthe Chamber of Commerce and a Leadership Cheyenne Graduate.

 Qualified Spendthrift Trusts